jsenv/jsenv-template-node-package/readme.md

 The codebase uses [prettier](https://prettier.io) to ensure files formatting is coherent and pretty.

-If you want to keep prettier check how it is used in [How to use Prettier](./docs/prettier/prettier.md#How-to-use-prettier).
+If you want to keep prettier, check [How to use Prettier](./docs/prettier/prettier.md#How-to-use-prettier).
 Otherwise see [How to remove prettier](./docs/prettier/prettier.md#How-to-remove-prettier)

 - [ ] Prettier review done